Local Plan

-The planning team prepares local planning documents for the city and take on joint planning with East Riding of Yorkshire Council.
+The planning team prepares local planning documents for the city and works collaboratively on joint planning with the East Riding of Yorkshire Council.

 The Local Plan is part of the statutory development plan for Hull.
 It is used to guide new development in the city for the next 15 years, to 2032.
 The Local Plan provides a vision, strategic priorities for the city, and policies with supporting text based around key themes.
 The document needs to be read as a whole to understand the spatial issues facing the city and the connection between policies.